aliterc/aliterc.github.io/index.md

 - travel to every corner of the earth. visa.
 ABROAD.
 EXPENSIVE.
 - insider, have books. powerful, in an industry for a long time.
 - go hunting.
 ABROAD.
 - change nationality asap.
 ABROAD.
-EXPENSIVE.
+EXPENSIVE, 6,000,000 CAD.
 - build a building of my own. buy lands.
 EXPENSIVE.
 - publishing.
 - have a veta or become peter jackson. needs co-workers.
 EXTREMELY EXPENSIVE.